louisroehrs/felinepride/README.md

 ## More information

-Contact: lroehrs@us.ibm.com or @lroehrs on the WCE slack.
+Contact: lroehrs at gmail com.
 Just a hint, the slack option will be faster.

 ## todo

-Add in correct commerce entity descriptors.
-See wce-tables.txt for a list of WCS v9 tables or https://www.ibm.com/support/knowledgecenter/en/SSZLC2_9.0.0/com.felinepride.commerce.database.doc/database/a.html for more information.